(This article was last updated on November 2, 2016)

 The Affordable Care Act seeks to help people gain access to better and more cost-effective health insurance, a task that the new law has been steadily accomplishing for millions of Americans since the marketplaces opened in 2013.
 As insurers joined the health insurance exchange sites and started offering more plans, prices dropped in many areas while competition soared.
 Fast forward to today, and many carriers have exited the exchanges and competition has decreased.
 Unfortunately, premium hikes for 2017 may leave enrollees wondering where their “affordable” coverage went.
 While these significant price increases will affect many consumers, it’s important to note that subsidies will still be available to offset the cost of coverage for about 85 percent of marketplace enrollees.
 Don’t take the sensational headlines about 70% price increases you see in news reports as fact, all news media reports on the extreme cases, not the averages.
 We strongly advise that you price available plans and if you have questions, speak only with a licensed health insurance agent who can legally provide you with information.

-Update: November 2, 2015: You Can Use The Form Below To Get Actual Updated Price Estimates For 2016 – Your Contact Information Is Confidential
+Update: You Can Use the Form Below To Get Actual Updated Price Estimates For 2017 – Your Contact Information Is Confidential

 Insurance companies have to estimate each year what the cost of coverage will be from their end.
-In other words, they have to ask how much it will cost them to insure the beneficiary pool?
+In other words, they have to ask how much it will cost them to insure the beneficiary pool.
 Taking into account factors like health status, age, frequency of use and potential for future care, insurers must set rates that both cover their enrollees and generate a profit.
 Under the ACA, insurance companies have until June 1 of each year to submit proposed rate changes that top 10 percent.
 They submit their proposals to state or federal legislators for review.

 Subsidized vs. Private Plans

-Most consumers won’t be affected by the higher rates since nearly 90 percent of people who enroll in a marketplace plan receive subsidies to offset the cost of premiums.
+Most consumers won’t be affected by the higher rates since about 85 percent of people who enroll in a marketplace plan receive subsidies to offset the cost of premiums.
 Subsidized plans aren’t exempt from price increases, but the tax credits that make these plans affordable should keep them affordable for most people.
-The real issue will be for people who buy insurance off of the exchange.
-Off-marketplace plans take the full brunt of price hikes, and private plans can’t offer tax credits to offset the higher costs.
-It may be more beneficial for some consumers to check out the marketplaces in 2016 to see if there’s a better deal available.
+The real issue will be for people who buy insurance directly through a carrier and don’t qualify for subsidies.

 Keeping Costs in Check

-The rate proposals are not yet finalized for 2016.
-Companies had to submit their changes by June 1, but state and federal legislators have a chance to review, modify and deny requests that they feel are unjustified.
+Companies must submit rate changes by June 1 every year, but state and federal legislators have a chance to review, modify and deny requests that they feel are unjustified.
 Insurance commissioners can’t price an insurance company out of the market, but they can work with individual companies to make sure that rates represent a fair estimate of doing business.
-United Healthcare’s 60 percent price increase in parts of Florida may not actually stay at 60 percent once the submission has been reviewed and finalized.
 In an effort to keep consumers informed on rate increases of more than 10 percent, the government offers a convenient tracker that allows you to search by state and insurer.

 Shopping for Better Deals

 What can you do to prevent a substantial price hike for yourself or your family?
 Shop the marketplace.
-The annual enrollment period for next year begins Nov.
-1 and runs through Jan.
-31. The downside is that final rates for many insurers won’t be released until the fall, just before the marketplaces open for business.
-That means that you won’t have much time to adjust to potential sticker shock before it’s time to re-enroll for 2016.
-However, you do still have three months to compare plans in your area, talk to an independent broker or speak directly with your insurer about available plans.
+The annual enrollment period for next year begins November 1 and runs through January 31.
+The downside is that final rates for many insurers aren’t released until the fall, just before the marketplaces open for business.
+That means that you won’t have much time to adjust to potential sticker shock before it’s time to re-enroll for 2017.
+However, you can still compare plans in your area, talk to an independent broker or speak directly with your insurer about available coverage.

-Health care officials have urged people since the second open enrollment period to shop around for insurance plans since rates usually increase each year.
+Health care officials have urged people since the second open enrollment period to shop around for insurance plans because rates usually increase each year.
 Plus, your plan may not offer the same level of coverage that it did before.
-All ACA-compliant plans cover ten essential benefits and afford consumers the same rights and protections, but not every plan is created equal in terms of premiums, co-payments, coinsurance or deductibles.
-To make sure that you’re getting the best deal, use the next open enrollment period this winter to compare the costs.
+All ACA-compliant plans cover 10 essential benefits and afford consumers the same rights and protections, but not every plan is created equal in terms of premiums, co-payments, coinsurance or deductibles.
+To make sure that you’re getting the best deal, use the next open enrollment period to compare the costs.

 (This article was last updated September 1, 2015)